Student Conduct Process

 • Step 2: Notice of Student Conduct Charges

-If warranted, a student will be sent a charge letter via their official Kutztown University email account informing him/her of an allegation of student misconduct and their responsibility to set-up a meeting known as a preliminary briefing with their assigned case officer.
-Note that charges are related to policy violations only and are not related to any corresponding criminal charges (if applicable).
+Upon review and if warranted, a student will be sent a charge letter via their official Kutztown University email account informing them of an allegation of student misconduct under the Student Code of Conduct and their responsibility to set up a meeting known as a preliminary briefing with their assigned case officer.

 • Step 3: Preliminary Briefing